josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     - Name: Enter a unique name as indicated by a green checkmark.

-    - Deployment model: Resource manager

     - Subscription: Select the subscription you are using for this hands-on lab.

     - Resource Group: Select the same resource group you created at the beginning of this lab.

     - Version: V2

-    - Location: Select the same region you used for Azure Databricks.
+    - Location: Select any region close to you.

     ![Complete the Azure Data Factory creation form with the options as outlined above.](media/azure-data-factory-create-blade.png)